coetaur0/ESIM/README.md

 ## How to
 ### Install the package
-To install the dependencies necessary to run the model, simply execute the command `pip install --upgrade .` from within the cloned repository (at the root, and preferably inside of a [virtual environment](https://docs.python.org/3/tutorial/venv.html)).
+To install the dependencies necessary to run the model, first install PyTorch on you machine by following the steps described on the [official page](https://pytorch.org/get-started/locally/).
+Then, simply execute the command `pip install --upgrade .` from within the cloned repository (at the root, and preferably inside of a [virtual environment](https://docs.python.org/3/tutorial/venv.html)).

 ### Fetch the data to train and test the model
 The *fetch_data.py* script located in the *scripts/* folder of this repository can be used to download some NLI dataset and